 Such an event is called collision and it is a direct effect of the non-uniqueness of hash values.
 It will always happen, with hash functions, that different values produce the same output, and it is important to understand that this is not because our hash function is trivial, but this is in the very nature of hash functions, for strict mathematical reasons.

 Collisions are not intrinsically bad, but we have to be aware they can happen when we develop algorithms that use hash functions.
 If we are writing a dictionary for a human language where 80% of the words starts with "A" it is pointless to use the first letter to partition the book because the first section would be almost as big as the whole tome.
-This may seem too imaginative an example, but when we manage data structures problems such this arise at every corner.
+This may seem too imaginative an example, but when we manage data structures problems such this arise more often than not.

 Digital hash functions¶

 As we saw the definition of hash functions involves functions, which are mappings.
-In other words we just need to describe a process that couples objects from the source infinite set to the destination finite set.
+In other words we just need to describe a process that couples objects from the infinite source set of inputs to the finite destination set of outputs.
 Taking the fist letter of a word is such a process, but other examples may be grouping people according to the colour of the eyes or cataloguing films by production year.
 Among the various processes that we can use a big role is played by digital processes, that is functions that involve some operation on binary numbers.

 When we digitalise something we represent it with a sequence of bits, and once this is done there is no real difference between strings, images, videos, sounds, programs.
 Everything in a computer is ultimately a sequence of bits, and those sequences can be sliced and changed with pure numerical functions such as additions and multiplications.